TechMatt1337/CMSC430Final/README.md

 5. Closure Conversion
 6. Conversion to LLVM

 The bulk of this submission consists of a combination of the reference solutions with minor modifications to support new features.
-These modifications will be made clear when discussing the features that required the modifications, although most of them can be found within the `header.cpp`, `utils.rkt`, and `tests.rkt` files.
+These modifications will be made clear when discussing the features that required the modifications, although most of them can be found within the `header.cpp`, `utils.rkt`, `closure-convert.rkt` and `tests.rkt` files.

 # How to Use